Co-CEO & Managing Director

 Fang-yi is a Service Designer with a focus on human-centred design approaches and methodologies.
 At M4ID, Fang-yi supports the innovative service creation process, including through design research, concept development and rapid prototyping.
 In particular, Fang-yi is developing solutions addressing the issue of newborn health in low resource settings as well as HIV testing linked to care for adolescent girls.
 Prior to joining M4ID, Fang-yi worked for several years as product designer in Taiwan, from where she gained work experience and competencies in diverse design practices.
 Fang-yi holds a Master degree in Creative Sustainability from Aalto University and BA in Industrial Design from Tunghai University.

-Jenni brings to M4ID her entrepreneurial mindset and expertise from the health innovation ecosystem as well as event management.
-As Development Specialist Intern Jenni is especially focusing on design research for the Lab.our Ward project and creative communications work for M4ID projects.
+Jenni brings to M4ID her entrepreneurial mindset and expertise from the health innovation ecosystem as well as education development.
+As Development Specialist Jenni is especially focusing on research for the Lab.our Ward project and creative communications work for M4ID projects.
 She is currently finishing her Social Science Master’s focusing on social sustainability at the University of Helsinki and organising project work programmes for students.
 Previously she has facilitated entrepreneurship and boosted health innovations at Helsinki Think Company, studied in South Africa, as well as worked for the National Agency for Education.